Yusufii9/ICAAI-2025/README.md

 ## 📋 Overview

 This project proposes a novel framework that integrates expert-derived textual concepts into a CLIP-based vision-language model to guide plexus classification in histopathological whole slide images (WSIs) for Hirschsprung’s Disease (HD).
-Our method aims to combine the strengths of Vision Transformers (ViTs) with clinical knowledge, improving interpretability and alignment with real-world diagnostic processes.
+This method combines domain-specific medical knowledge with deep learning to improve interpretability and alignment with real-world diagnostic processes.

 ## ✨ Highlights

-- **Baseline Model:** Vision Transformer (ViT) fine-tuned on histopathological tiles.
+- **Baseline Models:** VGG-19 (baseline), ResNet-18, and ResNet-50 CNNs fine-tuned on histopathological tiles.
 - **Proposed Model:** CLIP-based multi-modal model integrating expert prompts.
 - **Dataset:** 30 WSIs from 26 patients (Children’s Hospital of Eastern Ontario).
 The dataset folder will be left empty, as this is a private dataset and cannot be shared publicly.
 - **Results:**
-  - ViT achieved higher raw classification accuracy (87.17%).
+  - VGG-19 achieved 79.40% accuracy, 78.38% precision, and 77.60% specificity.
+  - ResNet-18 achieved 58.91% accuracy, 57.60% precision, and 50.29% specificity.
+  - ResNet-50 achieved 56.95% accuracy, 54.36% precision, and 27.23 % specificity.
-  - Proposed CLIP model achieved better AUC (91.76%), showing stronger discriminative ability.
+  - Proposed CLIP-based model (QuiltNet) achieved 83.93% accuracy, 86.61% precision, and 87.60% specificity, showing stronger discriminative ability overall.
 - **Contribution:** Demonstrates how expert knowledge can enhance model reasoning in medical imaging tasks.

 ## 📂 Project Structure